Dental Implants: Frequently Asked Questions

 Yes, they have been around for many years and have only improved as dental technology advances.
 Placing dental implants into the jaw bone is now a fairly routine procedure and yields a 95% or higher success rate.
 The implant posts are made out of the biocompatible material titanium.
-Human bone tissue will grow around the titanium implant and fuse to it.
+The human bone tissue will grow around the titanium implant and fuse to it.

 Are there any downsides to choosing dental implants?

 Also, you should expect to pay more for implants.
 However, dental implants may save you money in the long run.
-Fixing, replacing and general maintenance for dentures and bridges may exceed the cost of an implant supported restoration over the years.
-Implants are an investment in your health and offer a much higher quality of life and it’s hard to put a price tag on that.
+Fixing, replacing, and general maintenance for dentures and bridges may exceed the cost of an implant-supported restoration over the years.
+Implants are an investment in your health and offer a much higher quality of life, and it’s hard to put a price tag on that.